innovationOUtside/LLM-playground/to-play-with.md

 - speak in the style of Homer Simpson https://replicate.com/blog/fine-tune-llama-to-speak-like-homer-simpson

-- simple UI to support fine tunign of Alpaca model https://github.com/lxe/simple-llama-finetuner
+- simple UI to support fine tuning of Alpaca model https://github.com/lxe/simple-llama-finetuner

 - issue — *How to finetune model with a new knowledge?* https://github.com/tloen/alpaca-lora/issues/45